GF2++

 constexpr bool is_empty () const

-Returns true if the span is empty, false otherwise.
+Returns true if the bit-span is empty, false otherwise.

 constexpr bool any () const

-Returns true if at least one bit in the span is set, false otherwise.
+Returns true if at least one bit in the bit-span is set, false otherwise.

 constexpr bool all () const

-Returns true if all bits in the span are set, false otherwise.
+Returns true if all bits in the bit-span are set, false otherwise.

 constexpr bool none () const

-Returns true if no bits in the span are set, false otherwise.
+Returns true if no bits in the bit-span are set, false otherwise.

 auto set_all (bool value=true)

-Sets the bits in the span to the boolean value and returns a reference to this for chaining.
+Sets the bits in the bit-span to the boolean value and returns a reference to this for chaining.

 auto flip_all ()

-Flips the value of the bits in the span and returns a reference to this for chaining.
+Flips the value of the bits in the bit-span and returns a reference to this for chaining.

 template<Unsigned Src>

-Copies the bits from an unsigned integral src value and returns a reference to this for chaining.
+Copies all the bits from any unsigned integral src value to this equal-sized bit-span and returns a reference to this for chaining.

 template<BitStore Src>

-Copies the bits from an equal-sized src span and returns a reference to this for chaining.
+Copies all the bits from an equal-sized src bit-store and returns a reference to this for chaining.

 template<usize N>

-Copies the bits of an equal-sized std::bitset and returns a reference to this for chaining.
+Copies all the bits from an equal-sized std::bitset and returns a reference to this for chaining.

 Fills:

-Fill the span by repeatedly calling f(i) and returns a reference to this for chaining.
+Fill the bit-span by repeatedly calling f(i) and returns a reference to this for chaining.

-Fill the span with random bits and returns a reference to this for chaining.
+Fill the bit-span with random bits and returns a reference to this for chaining.

 Bit Counts: